 The parties are co-designing plans for a new purpose-built shared community club room facility at Tūrangitukua Park and a destination playground at Te Kapua Park where stories significant to Ngāti Tūrangitukua and the surrounding area can be shared.
 Construction of these long-awaited projects is due to commence in 2022.

 Council is also looking forward to working closely with Ngāti Tūrangitukua and other community stakeholders to co-design a new indoor recreational facility which Council recently allocated funding of $15.9 million for as part of its 2021/31 Long-term plan.

 What is the make-up of the Mana Whakahono co-governance committee?

 The agreement will include establishment of a co-governance committee.
 This will be a eight-strong committee of Council made up of an equal number of members from Ngāti Tūrangitukua and the Council.

 What will the Mana Whakahono co-governance committee do?

 As noted above, the Committee will be responsible for the implementation of the Mana Whakahono which includes being afforded certain delegations from Council to look after a range of matters.
 The committee will be at the heart of a collaborative framework for co-design and joint decision-making opportunities between Council and Ngāti Tūrangitukua.

-Council is proposing to transfer all functions that currently sit with the Community Board (which will be disbanded in October) with respect to the Turangitukua rohe to the new co-governance committee.
+Council will transfer all functions that currently sit with the Community Board (which will be disbanded in October) with respect to the Turangitukua rohe to the new co-governance committee.

-To ensure the wider Tongariro area is also fairly represented, a representative group is also proposed to be established by council and delegated the powers and functions currently held by the Tūrangi Tongariro Community Board for that area.
+To ensure the wider Tongariro area is also fairly represented, a representative group will be established by council and delegated the powers and functions currently held by the Tūrangi Tongariro Community Board for that area.
 This is similar to existing arrangements within the district that ensure effective representation for the Kinloch, Mangakino-Pouakani and Taupō East Rural areas.